 It came to the New York Post last Friday by Amir Tahiri.

-He's a is a renowned writer on uh on such things.
+He's a renowned writer on such things.

-Uh he says, how did all start?
+He says, how did it all start?

-The accepted account is that sometime last week a group of young boys engaged in one of their favorite sports, stealing parts of park cars.
+The accepted account is that sometime last week, a group of young boys engaged in one of their favorite sports, stealing parts of park cars.

-Normally nothing dramatic would have happened as the police have not been present in the suburb where this happened for years.
+Normally, nothing dramatic would have happened as the police have not been present in the suburb where this happened for years.

 The problem came when one of the inhabitants, a female busybody, telephoned the cops and reported the thieving spree taking place just opposite her building.